Ideal Customer Profiling – How to Identify your Most Profitable Prospects

 Because, if you have identified this single person as being your most profitable prospect, then you ONLY need to be communicating with them, where they are listening, and what they want to hear or know.

-This means that the content you create in your Content Marketing Plan needs to only be directed at engaging with this one persona.
+This means that that your communication plan you create for social media, your website and email database only be directed at engaging with this one persona.
 Similarly, with the tactics that you deploy.
 So, if your Ideal Customer is not on twitter, then you don’t need to invest time in Twitter; and if they’re not reading and being influenced by your regional visitor guide, then you shouldn’t invest in advertising in your regional guide.

 Without going through the process of identifying your Ideal Customer, you could be spending time and money targeting those who are not necessarily interested in your product/service, or you may be targeting those who we don’t really want to work with.
 If you aren’t specific with your messages, then you aren’t optimising your chances of making as many sales as you possibly can!